 Try it for yourself

 Daniel’s demo showed a glimpse of what can be achieved with the use of an SOI.
-Visit the ArcGIS Enterprise SDK page to learn more about how to create SOIs that can facilitate your GIS work.
+Visit the ArcGIS Enterprise SDK page to learn more about creating SOIs that can facilitate your GIS work.